Frequently Asked Questions about Air Purifiers

 There are various particles that can trigger an asthma attack, and most of these can be filtered out quite easily with a good Hepa filter.
 However if you want the best possible chance of destroying ALL the allergy triggers then an Airfree air steriliser or a Blueair Hepa Purifier will be the most effective.
 Click here to visit our Air Purifiers for Asthma section.

 I get terrible hay fever what is the main cause and can an air purifier help me?

 Grass pollen is the most frequent cause of hay fever counting for no fewer than 90% of the cases in the UK.
 However, there are other common types like tree pollen ( from alder, hazel, birch and horse chestnut) and also weed pollen ( from plantains, mugwort and docks).
 The good news is that a well chosen air purifier will filter out pollen ( all types) very easily.
 The trick is to ensure the air purifier is powerful enough to exchange all of the air inside your room through the filters at least 4 or 5 times an hour so you need to make sure the unit you choose has a powerful fan ( to suck the pollens in) but is not too noisy, otherwise you will not want to use it!
 For smaller rooms consider the excellent Pure 411 which is ultra quiet and uses a miserly 1.5 watts of energy.
-If you really want the quietest units that can give the most air changes per hour then look no further than the Blueair machines which are immensely powerful, yet are the quietest Hepa units you can buy.
-Incidentally, the Blueair units have the highest CADR ( clean air delivery rate ) ever recorded.
+For larger areas consider the gorgeous Stadler Form Roger or the Classic 405 which are two of the quietest and most powerful units you can buy.
 You can view all of these units in our Best Air Purifier for Hayfever section.